bodrick/awesome/TOPICS.md

 ## bugs

 *   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
 The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
-*   [bugsnag/bugsnag-js](https://github.com/bugsnag/bugsnag-js) - Javascript error handling tool for Bugsnag.
+*   [bugsnag/bugsnag-js](https://github.com/bugsnag/bugsnag-js) - JavaScript error handling tool for BugSnag.
 Monitor and report JavaScript bugs & errors.

 ## concurrency